Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

 Work experience is key.
 So many jobs call for work experience, what better way to gain it than working!
 The food industry, and specifically the technical department, is a great area to get fantastic experience and to work with incredibly skilled professionals.

 Apprenticeships tick all the boxes – you get work experience, learn every day, earn a living, grow personally and professionally and have the opportunity to make a real difference.
-My role within Samworth Brothers and Melton Foods allows me to bring changes into place to benefit the business and contribute to its continuing success.

 To hear more about degree apprenticeships click through to our interview with Dr Caroline Millman of Sheffield Hallam University.